 WHAT YOU'LL NEED TO MAKE MILK KEFIR

-To get started, first, gather your equipment and choose a variety of milk to use...
+To get started, first, gather your supplies and choose a variety of milk to use.

 - A non-metal stirring utensil

-- A breathable cover for the jar such as a tight-weave towel, paper towel, or paper coffee filter
+- A breathable cover for the jar such as a tight-weave towel, butter muslin, paper towel, or paper coffee filter

-- A rubber band to secure the cover to the jar like a rubber band or canning jar ring
+- A band to secure the cover to the jar like a rubber band or canning jar ring

 - A fine mesh plastic strainer for removing the kefir grains from the finished kefir